Correlation Between Inverse Mid-cap and Inverse Russell

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Mid Cap Strategy are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak essential indicators, Inverse Mid-cap showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Mid Cap Strategy are ranked lower than 10 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly weak essential indicators, Inverse Mid-cap may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Inverse Russell 2000